The search for home

-In common with other articles in this series and indeed with systemic coaching and constellations, special phrases or ‘sentences’ can be used to illuminate and articulate what is not being said, what needs to be expressed and then, what heals, settles or resolves.
+In common with other articles in this series and indeed with systemic coaching and constellations, special phrases or ‘sentences for life’ can be used to illuminate and articulate what is not being said, what needs to be expressed and then, what heals, settles or resolves.

 The following example ‘sentences’ are offered only as a flavour of a facilitated workshop or one-to-one constellation process and fall into several categories:

 These following examples are sentences that have been used in constellations when the adopted child is reconnecting to their birth parents.